-- Covered in the final 10 chapters of 2 Kings and the final 9 chapters of 2 Chronicles. - Dramatic swings from wicked King Ahaz to his faithful son Hezekiah to the evil Manasseh to his humble, faithful grandson, Josiah stand out in these closing chapters. - Ahaz schemes and draws the Assyrians to help destroy Israel, but the king of Assyria gives him "trouble instead of help."
-2 Chronicles 28:20 - Ahaz corrupts the priesthood and plunges the nation further into idolatry. - Hezekiah, Ahaz's son, and the prophet Isaiah will call the nation back to the LORD as the Assyrian army surrounds Jerusalem. - Manasseh, Hezekiah's son does, "much evil in the eyes of the LORD, Sesprovoking him to anger."
-2 Kings 21:6 - Manasseh's repentance is told in 2 Chronicles, but is omitted in the 2 Kings account. - Manasseh's grandson, Josiah, is the last good king in Jerusalem until "he to whom it belongs shall come and the obedience of the nations shall be his."
+- The parallel accounts are covered in the final 10 chapters of 2 Kings and the final 9 chapters of 2 Chronicles. - Dramatic swings from wicked King Ahaz, to his faithful son Hezekiah, to the evil Manasseh, to his humble, faithful grandson, Josiah stand out in these closing chapters. - Ahaz schemes and draws the Assyrians to help destroy Israel, but the king of Assyria gives him "trouble instead of help."
+2 Chronicles 28:20 - Ahaz corrupts the priesthood and plunges the nation further into idolatry. - Hezekiah, Ahaz's son, and the prophet Isaiah will call the nation back to the LORD as the Assyrian army surrounds Jerusalem. - Manasseh, Hezekiah's son does, "much evil in the eyes of the LORD, provoking him to anger."
+2 Kings 21:6 - Manasseh's repentance is told in 2 Chronicles, but omitted in the 2 Kings account. - Manasseh's grandson, Josiah, is the last good king in Jerusalem until "he to whom it belongs shall come and the obedience of the nations shall be his."
 Genesis 49:10 - More study of the final years of Judah will be included in the study of Isaiah, Jeremiah and Ezekial where great prophetic writings give much historical insight into the final years of Jerusalem.

-- 350 years of the divided kingdom. - That in the northern kingdom of Israel, all the kings held on to the fatal sin of their first king, Jeroboam: the false gods of Bethel and Dan. - That after 350 years, the Northern Kingdom of Israel is completely destroyed. - That a few kings of the Southern Kingdom of Judah would walk in the faith of David. - The wild swings back and forth from good kings to evil ones would bring Judah to judgment.
+- 350 years of the divided kingdom. - In the northern kingdom of Israel, all the kings held on to the fatal sin of their first king, Jeroboam: the false idols of Bethel and Dan. - After 350 years, the Northern Kingdom of Israel is completely destroyed.

+• We few kings of the Southern Kingdom of Judah would walk in the faith of David.
+The wild swings back and forth from good kings to evil ones would bring Judah to judgment.

-- Look at the ministries and messages of Isaiah, Jeremiah and Ezekiel where they call for repentance and bring mighty revelations. - See them speak of a Son who will be born, a Prince of Peace, a coming King and Prophet, of a New Covenant and of a New Heaven and New Earth.
+- In the ministries and messages of Isaiah, Jeremiah and Ezekiel, in the midst of their calls for repentance, there were mighty revelations. - They speak of a Son who will be born, a Prince of Peace, a coming King and Prophet, of a New Covenant and of a New Heaven and New Earth.